be-v-fr/Coderr_backend/README.md

 DOCUMENTATION:
 ==============

-To access the documentation, load "docs/_build/index.html" in your browser.
+To access the documentation, load the "docs" route in your browser.
+You can also use your IDE to host "docs_app/docs/_build/index.html" via a non-Django live server.
 The documentation has been auto-generated from comments inside the Python files.

 DATA STRUCTURE: